 Getting Through Security offers an unprecedented look behind the scenes of global security structures.
-The authors unveil the "secret colleges" of counterterrorism, a world haunted by the knowledge that intelligence will fail, and Leviathan will not arrive quickly enough to save everyone.
-Based on extraordinary access to covert counterterrorism programs, Getting Through Security ranges from European airports to African bars to explore counterterrorism today.
+The authors unveil the “secret colleges” of counterterrorism, a world haunted by the knowledge that intelligence will fail, and Leviathan will not arrive quickly enough to save everyone.
+Based on extensive interviews with both special forces and other security operators who seek to protect the public, and survivors of terrorist attacks, Getting Through Security ranges from targeted European airports to African malls and hotels to explore counterterrorism today.
 Maguire and Westbrook reflect on what these practices mean for the bureaucratic state and its violence, and offer suggestions for the perennial challenge to secure not just modern life, but humane politics.

 Table of Contents

 SECURITY BETWEEN THE PROFESSION AND THE PUBLIC 1.
 Introduction: A Sense of the Modern, 2.
 The Horizon of Fear, 3.
 The Secret College, 4.
 The Mysterious Public A VIEW FROM THE PROFESSION 5.
 Knowledgeable Uncertainty and the Specter of Failure, 6.
 Learning from Experience, or Not, 7.
 Security by Design, 8.
 Conflicted Domains, Scarce Resources, Limited Agency, 9.
 Leviathan Sometimes A VIEW FROM THE PUBLIC 10.
 The Glamour of Security, 11.
 The Resilience of the Individual, 12.
 Violence, Legitimacy, and the State, 13.
 Security and the Humanization of Bureaucracy, 14.
 Is Security Modern?
 CONCLUSION 15.
 Will It End?
 Appendix: Attacks Mentioned Bibliography